 New Variant of Watermelon

-The Pusa Agricultural Research Cebtre, Delhi has developed a new variant of watermelon.
-Taiwan scientists have developed seed less varieties.
+The Pusa Agricultural Research Center, Delhi has developed a new variant of watermelon.
+Taiwan scientists have developed seedless varieties.

-• Watermelon can be eaten raw, directly.
+- Watermelon can be eaten raw, directly.
 It could be made into juice which is very refreshing.
 You can add glucose, honey or lime juice.
-In cases of cholera, diarrhoea, dysenty, vomitting, nausea etc, the melon – juice acts as a dehydrating agent.
+In cases of cholera, diarrhea, dysentery, vomiting, nausea, etc, the melon – juice acts as a dehydrating agent.

-• The seeds are quite nutritious.
+- The seeds are quite nutritious.
 The seeds contain 20-40% edible oil & about 30% protein.
-They are cooling, soothing, diuretic, and vermituge.
-In Africa the seeds are dried and eaten raw, being an important supplement to the diet.
+They are cooling, soothing, diuretic, and vermifuge.
+In Africa the seeds are dried and eaten raw, is an important supplement to the diet.
 The seeds are sometimes ground into flour or the oil extracted from them are used in cooking.